balassy/smartwater/README.md

 ## Features

-- Measures the waster level (distance) in every five (configurable) seconds.
+- Measures the water level (distance) in every five (configurable) seconds.
 - Averages the values of 3 (configurable) measurements.
-- Filters out extreme values.
+- Filters out extreme (configurable) values.
-- Sends the measured data to a remote endpoint via HTTP POST.
+- Sends the measured data to a remote endpoint (e.g. MagicMirror) via HTTP POST (configurable).
 - Has an edge lit acrylic panel to indicate that the device is turned on.
-- Has 3 LEDs to indicate the water level (green: OK, yellow: warning, red: alert)
+- Has 3 LEDs to indicate the water level (green: OK, yellow: warning, red: alert) with configurable thresholds.
-- Does a cuick LED test when the device is turned on.
+- Does a quick LED test when the device is turned on.
+- Generic case that can host a 70×50mm prototype PCB.
 - Tons of space for greeblies to customize the case.

 ## Parts